The Importance of HVAC Maintenance

 Clean the Condenser

-Cleaning ductwork can be an extremely difficult job that requires specialized equipment and methods.
-But, there are actions you can take on a regular basis to ensure that your ducts are clean and functioning well.
-First, make sure you change your filter regularly to prevent dust and allergens out of building in the ducts.
-This will also help to stop clogging, which could cause a decrease in efficiency and higher energy bills.
+Cleaning ductwork can be a challenging task that requires expert equipment and methods.
+There are a few things you can do to keep your ducts clean and functioning properly.
+To prevent dust and allergens from accumulating in the ducts, change your filter on a regular basis.
+This will also help to prevent clogging, which can cause a decrease in efficiency and a higher cost for energy.

 Check the Compressor